Find outlines by Subject code

 at

-NUR110 - Introductory Nursing Skills
+NUR110 - Health and Healing: Introductory Nursing Skills

 This course gives the student the opportunity to apply theoretical concepts and practice skills that maintain and promote health and healing with individuals in nursing practice settings.
 Students will learn and safely demonstrate healing actions in the lab before entering into clinical placement.
 Resources will include text, on-line learning programs, demonstrations and peer practice sessions.